 The main concerns when handling POP wastes are human exposure, accidental releases to the environment and contamination of other waste streams with POPs.
 POP wastes should be handled separately from other types of waste in order to prevent contamination of other waste streams.
 The management of liquid waste streams, in particular, and other wastes streams as appropriate should include the following recommended practices:

-(a) Inspecting containers for leaks, holes, rust or high temperature, and appropriate repackaging and relabelling as necessary;
+(a) Inspecting containers to detect ageing and loss of containment, and appropriate repackaging and relabelling as necessary;

 (b) Handling wastes at temperatures below 25°C, if possible, because of increased volatility at higher temperatures;